Spencer Torkelson Player Props: Tigers vs. Red Sox

 Spencer Torkelson At The Plate

-- Torkelson is hitting .222 with a double, a home run and a walk.
+- Torkelson has a double, a home run and a walk while hitting .200.

-- In four of seven games this season, Torkelson has picked up at least one hit, including one game with multiple hits.
+- In four of eight games this year, Torkelson has had at least one hit, including one game with multiple hits.

-- He has hit a long ball in one of seven games, and in 3.6% of his plate appearances.
+- He has homered in one of eight games, and in 3.1% of his plate appearances.

-- Torkelson has picked up an RBI in two games this season, with multiple runs batted in once.
+- In three games this season, Torkelson has picked up an RBI, with more than one RBI once.

-- In three of seven games this year, he has scored, including multiple runs once.
+- He has scored at least once three times this year (37.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.